 OVERVIEW: This STAFF EXERCISE (STAFFEX) provides the Brigade the training support package (TSP) necessary to train the IAW the Combined Arms Training Strategy (CATS) for the supporting collective task for “Establish Civil Security” which is a subordinate task to the METL task “Conduct Area Security”.
-The TSP allows the brigade to use its available training time to training the task rather than plan the training.
+The TSP allows the brigade to use its available training time to training the task rather than planning the training.

-Included is: A “Road to War”; a FRAGO; a TASKORG; a “pdf” Ft Polk map; and ANNEX Kilo.
+Included is: A “Road to War”; a FRAGO; a TASKORG; a “.pdf” Ft Polk map; and ANNEX Kilo.
 There is a separate document to guide discussion, whether used by the BDE Commander, XO, or the STAFFEX Controller if an external team is brought in to facilitate the training.

-REQUIREMENT: Operating in a time constrained environment, the Staff will conduct MDMP activities in order to develop Critical Tasks and a Course of Action Statement and Sketch for Phase IV, Stability as well as any Request For Forces (RFF), or required information requirements (RFI).
+REQUIREMENT: Operating in a time constrained environment, the Staff will conduct MDMP activities in order to develop Critical Tasks and a Course of Action Statement and Sketch for Phase IV, Stability as well as any Request For Forces (RFF), or Required Information Requirements (RFI).

 SITUATION: The Brigade, TF DRAGON- 2/52 IBCT, completed Phases I-III, and the enemy’s ability to mount and sustain operations above Platoon-level is non-existent.
 The Brigade is now arrayed across the battlespace and is planning for Phase IV Operations.
 As Phase IV operations were “TBP” in the original OPORD, the attached FRAGORD is provided for the Staff to conduct planning.
-Your brigade is not yet operating from FOBs or fixed facilities.
-As in the FRAGO, your Brigade is vicinity Geronimo Drop Zone; Your three Infantry battalions are operating across the brigade Area of Operation, partnering with the Host Nation forces; your CAV Squadron is operating in the Southeastern part of your Brigade AO to provide Screening Operations; your BSB and BEB is operating near Self Airfield in the Brigade Support Area.
+Your Brigade is not yet operating from FOBs or fixed facilities.
+As in the FRAGO, the Brigade is vicinity Geronimo Drop Zone.
+Your three Infantry battalions are operating across the brigade Area of Operation partnering with the Host Nation’s forces; your Cavalry Squadron is conducting Screening Operations in the Southeastern part of your AO; your BSB and BEB are operating near Self Airfield in the Brigade Support Area.
 To facilitate your training event, your brigade picks the exact grids for STARTEX, allowing you to adjust your footprint in your AO to fit your Concept of the Operation.

 1. Enemy Forces: